FrickTobias/BLR/README.md

 reference genome (e.g. GRCh38), available at e.g. [Illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
 Lastly to utilize all aspects of the pipeline some GNU software are also needed.

+**NB:** picardtools MarkDuplicates current versions are not compatible with this pipeline due to a regex check for the barcode (here translated to integers), so please use version 2.5.0.

   - [pigz](https://zlib.net/pigz/)
   - [mail](https://mailutils.org/manual/mailutils.html)